8 Business Rules as Data

 - Not over thinking it and just writing code

-Java lives in the shadow of the language it’s perceived to be.
-It gets unfairly associated with patterns that were in vogue at the time it rose to prominence.
-We constructed cathedrals of inheritance, bizarre abstractions, and there wasn’t a problem that we couldn’t “solve” with a design pattern.
+Java gets unfairly associated with the architectural patterns that were popular in the age when it rose to prominence.
+It gets made fun of for its cathedrals of inheritance and needless abstractions.
+For many devs, there wasn’t a problem that couldn’t be “solved” by adding another design pattern.

 At MegaCorp, large customer accounts have dedicated sales teams.
 These teams help customers navigate complex contracts, issue special discounts, and so on.
 Their commission is tied to the type of accounts they manage and the value of the deals they cut, so which account ends up under which team is steeped in historical decision, shifting org charts, and petty in-fighting.
 There’re no clean rules like “everything in the USA is handled by the US based sales team.”
 If only!
 Instead, it’s based on arbitrary and ever-changing rules.